 Rich in natural resources, Algeria is home to the fourth-largest economy in Africa.
-Despite steady economic growth in recent years, coronavirus has had a negative impact on the Algerian economy and the government has since implemented long-term reforms in an effort to bolster it.
 The largest industries in Algeria include natural gas and oil production, mining and agriculture.

 Job market in Algeria

 The oil and gas industry is one of the largest employers of expats in the country.
 They are employed in administrative, managerial and labour roles.
-Other opportunities can be found in the finance, education and foreign aid sectors.
-Tourism is also a growing industry where expats may find work, and although this industry has taken a predictable knock at the onset of the Covid-19 pandemic, jobs should return as the world slowly returns back to normal.
+Expats can find other opportunities in the finance, education and foreign aid sectors.
+Tourism is also a growing industry where expats may find work in Algeria.

 Finding a job in Algeria

 The majority of expats secure employment before arriving in the country.
-Expats could make use of online search engines when looking for a job.
+Expats seeking work in Algeria can explore various online job search platforms tailored to the country or specific industries.
+Some popular websites include Emploitic, CareerJet and Bayt.
 Sending out resumes to international companies could also help with the job search.

-Expats wanting to work in Algeria will require a work visa, and this should be applied for at the Algerian Embassy in their country of residence.
-The employer usually takes responsibility of the work permit and will need to prove that there are no Algerians capable of doing the job before they hire a foreigner.
+Expats seeking employment in Algeria must obtain a work visa, which they can apply for through the Algerian Embassy or Consulate in their home country.
+The employer usually takes responsibility for the work permit and will need to prove that there are no Algerians capable of doing the job before they hire a foreigner.

 Work culture in Algeria